AKROGIS/AnimalMovement/Documentation/Documentation.rst

 If you turn on the invalid locations layer, you will see these points have been removed from the valid locations/vectors layers and added to the invalid locations layer.
-If you want to re-activate them, select the points in the invalid locations layer, click the paw print, and then select No to unhide these locations.
+If you want to re-activate them, select the points in the invalid locations layer, click the paw print, and then select No to un-hide these locations.

-Un-Hidding Locations
+Un-Hiding Locations
 --------------------

 coming soon.